Why Normality Matters in Statistics

 | Parametric Test | Nonparametric Alternative | |---|---| | Independent t-test | Mann-Whitney U test | | Paired t-test | Wilcoxon signed-rank test | | One-way ANOVA | Kruskal-Wallis H test | | Repeated measures ANOVA | Friedman test |

 Nonparametric tests rank the data rather than using raw values, making them robust to distributional violations.
-The tradeoff is slightly reduced statistical power when the normality assumption actually holds.
+The tradeoff is slightly reduced statistical power when the normality assumption actually holds -- typically around 5-15% loss in power for moderate sample sizes.

 The Central Limit Theorem states that with sufficiently large samples, the sampling distribution of the mean approaches normality regardless of the population distribution.
 As a general guideline: